top of page

 Click here for Wader Species

-Covers 40 distinctive non-gilled fungi species and 40 distinctive gilled fungi species known to occur in Britain and Ireland.
+Each covers 40 distinctive fungi species known to occur in Britain and Ireland.
 These are complimentary to the Field Studies Council's WildID fold-out guides.

 Click for Distinctive non-gilled fungi